JopjeKnopje/Flower-Power/hydraulic-sim/README.md

 # Flower sim
-This package simulates the serial interface the flower model is gonna talk to.
+This package simulates the serial interface the flower model is going talk to.
-The actual hydrolic controller is going to read from a serial connection.
-This is a model which will help me design the responses the flower brian is gonna generate.
+The actual hydraulic controller is going to read from a serial connection.
+This is a model which will help me design the responses the flower brain is gonna generate.
 Since we have to take into account the speed that the cylinder can move at.

 ## Communication spec